 In this guide on SPI communication, you will grasp concepts of SPI.
-SPI communication, which is also known as Serial Peripheral Interface, is a digital communication protocol that is used to transfer data between two or more digital devices like microcontrollers, microprocessors.
+SPI communication, which is also known as Serial Peripheral Interface, is a digital communication protocol that is used to transfer data serially (one bit at a time) between two or more digital devices like microcontrollers, microprocessors, or other devices.
 Many analog devices like analog to digital converts, analog sensors, temperature sensors, data converters are also provide interfacing mode based on SPI communication.
 You can go through these two articles to get more practical exposure to this communication interface:

 SPI Communication Introduction

 - It is a serial and synchronous interface.
 The synchronous interface means it requires a clock signal to transfer and receive data and the clock signal is synchronized between both master and slave.

 - Unlike UART communication which is asynchronous.

 - The clock signal controls when data is to be sent to the slave and when it should be ready to read.